MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Data and classification

 \subsection{AGN selection}

 Here we give a brief summary of the AGN classification of our sample, which is detailed in \citet{Mezcua2024}.
-To identify AGNs the IFU spaxels were classified based on the [NII]-BPT, [SII]-BPT and [OI]-BPT optical emission line diagnostic diagrams with the \citet{Kewley2001,Kewley2006} and \citet{Kauffmann2003} demarcation lines to differentiate between AGN, star-formation (SF), and Composite (mixture of AGN and SF) ionization in the [NII]-BPT, and between Seyfert, SF, and LINER\footnote{Low ionization nuclear emission line region.} ionization in the [SII]-BPT and [OI]-BPT.
-Additionally, the WHAN diagram \citep{CidFernandes2010} was used to differentiate between true AGN ($\text{H}\alpha$ equivalent width $\text{(EW)}\ge 3$ \r{A} and flux ratio log [NII]/$\text{H}\alpha\ge -0.4$) and SF.
-Based on the combination of the outcomes of all diagrams, spaxels were then classified as AGN, AGN-WHAN, Composite, SF-AGN\footnote{These are spaxels that were classified as SF in the [NII]-BPT but as Seyfert in the [SII]- or [OI]-BPT, unlike composite spaxels which are classified as such in the [NII]-BPT, and as SF or LINER in the [SII]- or [OI]-BPT.}, LINER or SF.
-Then, spaxels with a signal-to-noise ratio $S/N\geq3$ and unmasked stellar velocity and stellar velocity dispersion were considered as valid, and based on if the ratio of class to valid spaxels was 5\% or higher the galaxies were classified as AGN, AGN-WHAN, SF-AGN, Composite or LINER.
-Lastly, only sources with more than 20 AGN spaxels in total were selected, which resulted in 2292 galaxies with strong indication of AGN ionizations, of which 634 are robust AGN (AGN+WHAN), 1164 SF-AGN, 114 Composite, and 165 LINERs.
-Figure~\ref{fig:BPT_example} shows an example of the spatially-resolved spaxel by spaxel emission line diagnostic classification.
-For the purposes of this work, we have reduced the classification into only two categories: AGN, which includes robust AGN, SF-AGN and Composite, adding to a total of 1899 galaxies; and non-AGN, composed of the rest of the sample, which add to a total of 1381.\footnote{Both numbers are obtained after applying the $z \ge 0.005$ and $z \le 0.06$ cuts and removing the 11 erroneous galaxies.} We have considered LINERS as non-AGN since their observed emission has been shown to be not necessarily related to AGN \citep[e.g.][]{Singh2013, Belfiore2016}.
-Moreover, we found that our results remain qualitative the same if we count LINERS as AGN, although with slightly higher AGN fractions in general.
-With this considered, we measure the AGN fraction as:
+The IFU spaxels were classified based on the [NII]-BPT, [SII]-BPT, and [OI]-BPT optical emission line diagnostic diagrams with the \citet{Kewley2001,Kewley2006} and \citet{Kauffmann2003} demarcation lines to differentiate between AGN, star formation (SF), and composite (mixture of AGN and SF) ionization in the [NII]-BPT and between Seyfert, SF, and LINER\footnote{Low ionization nuclear emission line region.} ionization in the [SII]-BPT and [OI]-BPT.
+Additionally, the WHAN diagram \citep{CidFernandes2010} was used to differentiate between true AGN ($\text{H}\alpha$ equivalent width $\text{(EW)}\ge 3$ \r{A} and the flux ratio log [NII]/$\text{H}\alpha\ge~-0.4$) and SF.
+Based on the combination of the outcomes of all diagrams, spaxels were then classified as AGN, AGN-WHAN, composite, SF-AGN,\footnote{These are spaxels that were classified as SF in the [NII]-BPT but as Seyfert in the [SII]- or [OI]-BPT, unlike composite spaxels, which are classified as such in the [NII]-BPT, and as SF or LINER in the [SII]- or [OI]-BPT.} LINER, or SF.
+Then, spaxels with a signal-to-noise ratio of $S/N\geq3$ and unmasked stellar velocity and stellar velocity dispersion were considered as valid, and if the ratio of the class to valid spaxels was 5\% or higher, the galaxies were classified as AGN, AGN-WHAN, SF-AGN, composite, or LINER.

+Lastly, only sources with at least 20 AGN (AGN + AGN-WHAN + SF-AGN) spaxels in total were selected, since a clear separation of AGN from LINER and composite galaxies was observed at this value.
+This resulted in 2292 galaxies with strong indication of AGN ionization, of which there are 634 robust AGN (AGN + AGN-WHAN), 1164 SF-AGN, 114 composite, and 165 LINERs.
+Figure~\ref{fig:BPT_example} shows an example of the spatially resolved spaxel-by-spaxel emission line diagnostic classification.